-Meeting for Worship with a Concern for Business (also referred to as ‘Meeting for Business’ or ‘Business Meeting’) is held on the 3rd Sunday of each month at 9:00 a.m. in the Meetinghouse of Ann Arbor Friends Meeting, 1420 Hill St., Ann Arbor, MI 48104, with the exception of the months of August and December when there is no Business Meeting.
+Meeting for Worship with Attention to Business (also referred to as ‘Meeting for Business’ or ‘Business Meeting’) is held on the 3rd Sunday of each month at 9:00 a.m. in the Meetinghouse of Ann Arbor Friends Meeting, 1420 Hill Street, Ann Arbor, Michigan 48104, with the exception of the months of August and December when there is no Business Meeting.

 Friends assume that in the transaction of business the Meeting will be able to ‘act in unity‘.
 If unity cannot be achieved, the Meeting defers action.
 Friends do not reach decisions by voting, since we believe that voting may be a method of imposing the will of the majority on the minority; it may serve to divide rather than to unify a group.
 Instead of voting, the Meeting reaches decisions by ‘sense of the Meeting‘, by which is meant the Meeting’s sense of god’s will.
 The Meeting Clerk is not a conventional presiding officer; rather the clerk must listen, gather expressions of opinion, maintain a focus, and seek to recognize and articulate unity.
 According to the traditional practice of Friends, when the clerk believes that agreement has been reached on a particular subject, the proposed decision or action is stated by the clerk and is embodied in a written ‘minute‘.
 The Meeting Clerk or the Recording Clerk then reads the minute, which may be approved by informal expressions of agreement, or revised or modified on the basis of further suggestions.
 The minute, as finally adopted, is recorded as the official decision or action of the Meeting.